Disentangled Representation Learning for Parametric Partial Differential Equations

 \textbf{Interpretable physics discovery. } To showcase the interpretability of DisentangO, we visualize its latent variables through latent traversal based on a randomly picked loading field as input in DisentangO-2, as displayed in Figure~\ref{fig:mmnist_latent_traversal} of Appendix~\ref{sec:appdx-mnist}.
 One can clearly see that the digit changes from ``6'' to ``0'' and then ``2'' from the top left moving down, and from ``6'' to ``1'' and then ``7'' moving to the right.
 Other digits are visible as well such as ``7'', ``9'', ``4'' and ``8'' in the right-most column.
 This corresponds well to the distribution of the latent clustering in Figure~\ref{fig:mmnist_scatterplot}.
 More discussions on the interpretability of DisentangO-15 can be found in Figures~\ref{fig:mmnist_l15_d10} and \ref{fig:mmnist_l15_d12} in Appendix~\ref{sec:appdx-mnist}.

-\subsection{Unsupervised heterogeneous material learning}
+\subsection{Unsupervised Heterogeneous Material Learning}

-We now demonstrate the applicability of DisentangO in unsupervised learning in the context of learning synthetic human tissues that exhibit highly organized structures, with collagen fiber arrangements varying spatially.
-In this subject, it is critical to understand the underlying low-dimensional disentangled properties in the hidden latent space of this complex, high-dimensional microstructure, as inferred from experimental mechanical measurements.
+We demonstrate DisentangO in unsupervised learning in the context of learning synthetic tissues that exhibit highly organized structures, with collagen fiber arrangements varying spatially.
+In this case, it is critical to understand the underlying low-dimensional disentangled properties in the hidden latent space of complex, high-dimensional microstructure, as inferred from experimental mechanical measurements.
 We generate two datasets, each containing 500 specimens and 100 loading/displacement pairs.
 The first dataset features variations in fiber orientation distributions using a Gaussian Random Field (GRF) and the second differs fiber angles in two segmented regions, separated by a centerline with a randomly rotated orientation.